ejcorn/brain_states/README.md

   - K: number of clusters for which all analyses will be performed.

 finalmain.sh will submit NSPLITS-times-10 + ~600 jobs.
 In our experience, this will take about a day to run depending on the availability of computing cores.
 We have not attempted to run this on a normal desktop computer.

+## Understanding individual scripts in context

+Most of the main analysis scripts are meant to load output from upstream scripts.
+The file finalmain.sh calls all individual scripts to a job scheduler that will run each script in order of dependency.
+The initial part of the pipeline collects processed BOLD data and subject information, performs clustering, and saves the cluster assignments.
+Almost every MATLAB script begins by loading general data (parcellation, number of subjects) and clustering related data (cluster assignments, cluster centroids, cluster names, assignment of TRs to scan or subject).
+Some scripts will also load the .csv file with BOLD data.

 Please contact Eli Cornblath (Eli.Cornblath@pennmedicine.upenn.edu) with any questions regarding this code.